 The IEEE 802.1X standard defines a port-based access control procedure that prevents unauthorized access to a network by requiring users to first submit credentials for authentication.
 One or more central servers (the backend servers) determine whether the user is allowed access to the network.
-They are configured at "Security \rightarrow AAA \rightarrow AAA" page.
+They are configured at Security \rightarrow AAA page (see 5.9.4.)

 MAC-based authentication allows for authentication of more than one user on the same port, and does not require the users to have special 802.1X software installed on their system.
 The switch uses the users' MAC addresses to authenticate against the backend server.
-As intruders can create counterfeit MAC addresses, which makes MAC-based authentication is less secure than 802.1 X authentications.
+As intruders can create counterfeit MAC addresses, which makes MAC-based authentication is less secure than 802.1X authentications.

-5.9.5.1.1 Overview of 802.1X (Port-Based) Authentication
+5.9.5.1.1Overview of 802.1X (Port-Based) Authentication